lpullela/graph_vae/README.md

 The original GraphVAE does not have an implementation available, Jiaxuan You, et. al implemented it to benchmark the GraphRNN paper.
 We adapt thieir implementation of GraphVAE with optimiations.
+To reproduce results, cd into baselines/graphvae, and run ./run_tests.sh

 # GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model